preparation and aftercare

 Men:

-You must wear dark-colored undergarments.
+You must wear undergarments.
 No exceptions.
-If tan lines are a concern, a C string typically works best and can be purchased online (Amazon carries several options).
+If tan lines are a concern, Amazon carries lots of different options.

 The entire process takes less than 30 minutes.